freeCodeCamp/guide/pages/docs/javascript/declare-javascript-variables/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Declare JavaScript Variables"
+title: "Declare JavaScript Variables"
+parent: "javascript"
 ---

 When we store data in a data structure, we call it a variable.
 JavaScript variables are written in `camel case`.
 An example of camel case is: `camelCase`.